yadvi12/CodeScape/README.md

 ### Installation
 To run Codescape locally, follow these steps:

-Clone this repository using git clone.
+1. Clone this repository using git clone.

-Navigate to the project directory using cd codescape.
+2. Navigate to the project directory using cd codescape.

-Install dependencies using `npm install`.
+3. Install dependencies using `npm install`.

-Run the development server using `npm start`.
+4. Run the development server using `npm start`.

-Open `http://localhost:3000` in your web browser to view the app
+5. Open `http://localhost:3000` in your web browser to view the app

-### Get Started

 ### Get Involved